-This creamy Black Bean Hummus is a delicious take on classic Hummus where Black beans are used instead of chickpeas.
-This vegan, gluten-free dip is a party favorite and can be served with tortilla chips, veggie sticks, or pita bread.
+This creamy Black Bean Hummus is a delicious take on classic hummus where black beans are used instead of chickpeas.
+This vegan and gluten-free dip is a party favorite and can be served with tortilla chips, veggie sticks, or pita bread.

 About This Recipe

 Black Bean Hummus is nothing but the classic hummus dip made using black beans instead of chickpeas.

 It is a great dip to serve for parties with nachos, pita chips, pita bread, or veggie sticks.

 The black bean Hummus recipe is vegan and gluten-free and is loaded with protein, fibers, vitamins, and minerals.
 It keeps you full for a long time making it apt to include in your weight loss diet.

 It is also creamier than traditional hummus.